tenggaard/Embedded_understanding/README.md

 Polysemy (many-sign, many meanings or significations) is sometimes 'reduced' to a set of disjoint contexts (e.g. apple reffering to either a fruit or a company).
 But even for one of these options (e.g. apple as a company), how different people understand what apple is might be very polysemic.
 This does not refer to ones sentiment towards apple (whether one supports, barely knows of or hates apple products, although it might be related), but to the very way in which apple is understood by the subject using the word.

 One might e.g. expect that what apple is on r/Capitalism is different from what it is on e.g. r/Socialism or r/Technology.
 Such difference might at first not seem to hinder debates and discussions - they do to some degree all agree on what apple points out or refers to (what it denotes).
 But these differences might nonetheless represent what could tentatively perhaps be called dis-understanding; situations in which the 'real' reference seem agreed upon, yet what that reference is, is contested.

+Literature/concepts, that might be relevant:
+* Floating signifier (Levi-Strauss)
+* Heteroglossia (Bakhtin)

-# Approach
+# Methodological approaches

 The idea I have pursued so far is a 'direct, global' comparison of two static embeddings:
 * Train an embedding on two corpora